-Currently available for less than $15 dollars, there are some downsides to this inexpensive little tool.
-The hammer is small compared to a regular hammer, and the pliers aren't as practical as using a regular pair of pliers which may mean more time spent on repairs or projects.
-The shaft does contain some typical tools such as a knife, but aren't of the best quality, meaning this would be best suited for short trips or occasional use only.
+Currently available for a low cost, there are some downsides to this inexpensive little tool.
+The hammer is small compared to a regular hammer, and the pliers aren’t as practical as using a regular pair of pliers which may mean more time spent on repairs or projects.
+The shaft does contain some typical tools such as a knife, but aren’t of the best quality, meaning this would be best suited for short trips or occasional use only.

 - Great camping tool choices

 - Heavy for its size, but at the same time too small for big tasks

 Victorinox has been around for more than 100 years and is best known as the maker of the famous Swiss army knife.
 The Spirit is an elegantly designed and impressively rugged with well thought out features, such as a locking mechanism to keep tools from slipping as you use them and ergonomically curved plier handles.

 With 34 possible functions, you can tackle almost anything, including wire stripping and eyeglass repairs.
 Although not specifically designed for camping, the number of functions on the tool and the added mini ratchet set make this one of the best kits on the market.
 It also makes it one of the most expensive.

 - Well-crafted design

 - One of the most expensive on the market